 How to Store

-Store them, once cooled, in an airtight container in the fridge for 3-5 days.
+Store the egg muffins, once cooled, in an airtight container in the fridge for 3-5 days.
 Serve slightly warmed up or at room temperature.

 Best Tips for Success